 ICAP is also the capability of the generating unit at the expected time of the PJM Summer Peak.
 This is also referred to as the "rated capability" or "rated ICAP."
 Rated capability or rated ICAP is determined by adjusting the generators capability for generator site conditions coincident with the dates and times of the last 15 years PJM summer peaks.
 Generator site conditions coincident with the last 15 years' PJM summer peaks are also known as summer conditions.
 Summer Conditions are specifically defined in section 2.2, item 2 of this manual.
 Generator capability corrected to summer conditions is a proxy for a generators capability at future PJM summer peaks.
 All generators that are affected by generator site conditions that participate in the PJM Markets must correct their generators capability to summer conditions.
 Some generating units may not be affected by any of the conditions below; hence, they do not have to correct their capability to those conditions.
-Generator site conditions include, but are not limited to, dry bulb temperature, relative humidity, wet bulb temperature, dew point temperature, barometric pressure and cooling body temperature (circulating water temperature).
+Generator site conditions include, but are not limited to, dry bulb temperature, relative humidity, wet bulb temperature, dew point temperature, barometric pressure and cooling body (intake) water temperature.
 It is assumed that all generators have already adjusted their capability for their respective elevation.
+Simply put, if generator capability has not been adjusted for barometric pressure under summer/ winter conditions it is expected that it has been adjusted for standard barometric pressure at its elevation.
+Calculating a generators capability at sea level standard barometric pressure is improper if the generator is not located at zero elevation.
 Additionally, streamflow and forebay (reservoir) elevation (head) are generator site conditions specific to hydroelectric units and state of charge is a generator site condition applicable to battery storage units.

 Calculation of ICAP must also take into consideration station service power use and other load, such as, but not limited to, host process load (including steam, mechanical and electrical loads), scrubber load, cooling load, supplemental cooling load and any other load that supports the generating unit.

-These station service and auxiliary loads should be commensurate with those experienced coincident with the most recent 15 years PJM summer peaks (i.e. under summer conditions).
+Station service and auxiliary loads should be commensurate with those experienced coincident with the most recent 15 years PJM summer peaks (i.e. under summer conditions).
 Additionally, if other load is used only under extreme conditions, and those conditions existed during any of the most recent 15 years PJM summer peaks, that load must be accounted for in the ICAP calculation.
 For example, if supplemental cooling load has been used during 10 of the 15 most recent PJM summer peaks, then two thirds of that load (the average supplemental cooling load used during the 10 years) should be removed from the generators ICAP to account for the expected supplemental cooling load.
 Additionally, if there is common load that is split among the generators at a plant, such as, but not limited to, scrubber load, that load must also be accounted for in the determination of ICAP.